Political polarization in the United States: Congress

 Political polarization among elites is negatively correlated with legislative efficiency, which is defined by the total number of laws passed, as well as the number of "major enactments" and "key votes".
 Evidence suggests that political polarization of elites may more strongly affect efficiency than polarization of Congress itself, with authors hypothesizing that the personal relationships among members of Congress may enable them to reach compromises on contentiously advocated legislation, though not if elites allow no leeway for such.

 Negative effects of polarization on the United States Congress include increased gridlock and partisanship at the cost of quality and quantity of passed legislation.
 It also incentivizes stall tactics and closed rules, such as filibusters and excluding minority party members from committee deliberations.
 These strategies hamper transparency, oversight, and the government's ability to handle long-term domestic issues, especially those regarding the distribution of benefits.
-Further, they foster animosity, as majority parties lose bipartisan and legislative coordination trying to expedite legislation to overcome them.
+They foster animosity, as majority parties lose bipartisan and legislative coordination trying to expedite legislation to overcome them.

 Some scholars claim that political polarization is not so pervasive or destructive in influence, contending that partisan agreement is the historical trend in Congress and still frequent in the modern era, including on bills of political importance.
 Some studies have found approximately 80% of House bills passed in the modern era to have had support from both parties.

 The January 6 Capitol Attack and the associated election denialism among congressional Republicans contributed to a decline in bipartisan legislative collaboration in subsequent Congresses, in particular for the Republicans who voted not to certify the 2020 election.